Skaruts/Game-of-Life-in-multiple-languages/README.md

 PySFML gives me ~60-70 with... m=1... (either I did something wrong or...)

-TIC-80 can't have a very large grid and is by design slower, and maxed at 240x136 (1px cells), goes up to ~20fps
+TIC-80 can't have a very large grid (240x136) and is by design slower, and gives me ~20fps with m=1 (8px cells, in this case).